kubecost/docs/google-service-account-thanos.md

 You should now be prompted to allow specific accounts access to this service account.
 This should be based on specific internal needs and is not a requirement.
 You can leave empty and select _Done_.__

+## Create a key
-Once back to the Service accounts page, select the _Actions_ icon at the end of the entry you just created and select _Create key_.
+Once back to the Service accounts page, select the _Actions_ icon > _Manage keys_.
+Then, select the _Add Key_ dropdown and select _Create new key_.
+A Create private key window opens.

 ![image](https://user-images.githubusercontent.com/334480/66668267-d3ebcd00-ec22-11e9-9e8c-4f178b8dd265.png)

-Confirm a JSON key and select `Create`.
+Select _JSON_ as the Key type and select _Create_.
 This will download a JSON service account key entry for use with the Thanos `object-store.yaml` mentioned in the initial setup step.

 Edit this doc on [GitHub](https://github.com/kubecost/docs/blob/main/google-service-account-thanos.md)